To ensure school staff understand their supervision and yard duty responsibilities.

 The assistant principal is responsible for preparing and communicating the yard duty roster on a regular basis.
 Staff will be designated a specific yard duty area to supervise.

-The designated yard duty areas for our school
+Due to construction works, the majority of the oval is unavailable.
+The designated yard duty areas for our school during construction are stated below:

 Staff who are rostered for yard duty must remain in the designated area until they are replaced by a relieving teacher.